Azure/azure-powershell/src/Dns/docs/latest-2019-04-30/Set-AzDnsRecordSet.md

 ### -ARecord
 The list of A records in the record set.
 To construct, see NOTES section for ARECORD properties and create a hash table.
-To construct, see NOTES section for ARECORD properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.Dns.Models.Api20150504Preview.IARecord[]